diti1104/youtube-title-generator/CONTRIBUTING.md

 ## Pull Request Process

 1. Update the README.md with details of changes if applicable
-2. Update the CHANGELOG.md with notes on your changes
-3. The PR will be merged once you have the sign-off of at least one maintainer
+2. The PR will be merged once you have the sign-off of at least one maintainer

 ## Any Contributions You Make Will Be Under the MIT Software License